o0smond/ironvault/README.md

 1. **Experience with modern cryptography:** This project demanded knowledge of modern cryptographic techniques such as salt and nonce generation, key derivation, and proper encryption and handling of the vault data.

 2. **Experience with Rust:** As is becoming more evident in recent years, **Rust is the future**, due to its memory safe properties, along with other benefits.
-Getting hands on experience with this language which sits at the forefront of modern technonlogy has given me invaluable experience which has set me up nicely for a future in tech.
+Getting hands on experience with this language which sits at the forefront of modern technonlogy has given me invaluable experience and has set me up nicely for a future in tech.

 3. **Experience with UI Design** Clean, modern GUIs are essential for any truly user-freindly peice of software.
-Getting experience with the Macroquad Engine has given me skills in an immediate mode GUI system compared to my main comfort with PyQT's retained mode GUI system.
+Getting experience with the Macroquad Engine has given me skills in an immediate mode GUI system in contrast to my experience with PyQT's retained mode GUI system.